landoskape/cellector/README.md

 gui = SelectionGUI(roi_processor)
 ```

 Then, use the GUI and hit save!
-Instructions for the GUI are coming.
+Instructions for the GUI are [here](./docs/gui.md).

 ## Features in Progress
 #### Hyperparameter Choices